-By monitoring these five gases, we know what's going on inside and sometimes outside the combustion chamber.
+By monitoring these five gases, we know what's happening inside and sometimes outside the combustion chamber.
 HC's, NOx , and CO are considered pollutants.

 HC's or hydrocarbons are leftover, unburned fuel found in the cylinder after incomplete combustion.
 All engines have a little excess fuel left over after ignition; the question is how much is acceptable.
-Rich air-fuel mixtures result in elevated HC's because there's too much fuel in the mixture.
-Too lean of an air-fuel ratio will also cause excessive HC's in exhaust emissions.
+Rich air-fuel mixtures result in elevated HCs because the mixture has too much fuel.
+Too lean of an air-fuel ratio will also cause excessive HCs in exhaust emissions.
 This problem is called lean burn and results from the misfire caused by insufficient fuel in the mixture.
 Unburned fuel entering the catalytic converter overheats and damages the substrate.

 NOx High temperatures in the combustion chamber cause NOx or oxides of nitrogen.
-Oxygen and nitrogen combine in the combustion chamber at temperatures of 2500° F or higher to create this pollutant.
-Both oxygen and nitrogen enter the combustion chamber; the key is to keep cylinder temperatures below this crucial 2500° F to prevent the production of this harmful gas.
-NOx is considered a pollutant and causes smog.
+Oxygen and nitrogen combine in the combustion chamber at 2500° F or higher temperatures to create this pollutant.
+Both oxygen and nitrogen enter the combustion chamber; the key is to keep cylinder temperatures below this crucial 2500° F to prevent producing this harmful gas.
+NOx is a pollutant that causes smog.
 An overheating engine, faulty EGR valve, and a lean air-fuel ratio aid in creating NOx.

 CO or carbon monoxide is considered a harmful gas and a byproduct of combustion.
-It occurs when carbon and oxygen combine because there's too much fuel in the mixture, and the air-fuel ratio is rich.
+It occurs when carbon and oxygen combine because the mixture has too much fuel, and the air-fuel ratio is rich.
 When an engine is running correctly, CO levels are low.
 A leaking fuel injector, high fuel pressure, or restricted airflow, like a clogged air filter or plugged PCV system, can result in excessive carbon monoxide.